 There really are endless ways Tagme app can be used and as a new friend/hobby finder, it is surely one of the most exciting social apps to launch this year.

-This sounds like an obvious suggestion, however I can’t recommend this enough.
-Whether you're a beginner or looking to hone in on a sport you already play, joining local clubs is a fantastic way to meet new friends.
+This sounds like an obvious suggestion, however, I can’t recommend this enough.
+Whether you're a beginner or looking to hone in on a sport you already play, joining local clubs is a fantastic way for making friends abroad.

 The good thing is that they are always looking for new players and also organise regular social events, which are ideal for letting your hair down and getting to know the members.

 Most have a Whatsapp group, so make sure you join this and contribute to the conversation.